 To aid in regional economic development planning, the Northwest Michigan Council of Governments conducts an annual planning process known as the Comprehensive Economic Development Strategy (CEDS).
-The document identifies economic conditions and trends, and seeks input from stakeholders to develop a comprehensive, cohesive approach to economic development throughout Northwest Michigan.
-It also identifies locally- planned, priority economic development projects that align with broader strategies and entail significant regional impacts.
-The project list, included as an appendix to this document, identifies locally-planned and -identified projects that improve conditions for economic development and investment by enhancing infrastructure efficiencies and the community's sense of place, including:
+The CEDS identifies economic conditions and trends. and seeks input from stakeholders to develop a comprehensive, cohesive approach to economic development throughout Northwest Michigan.
+It also identifies locally-planned, priority economic development projects that align with broader strategies and entail significant regional impacts.
+These projects, which are included as a project list in an appendix to this document, are made up of locally-planned and -identified projects that improve conditions for economic development and investment by enhancing infrastructure efficiencies and the community's sense of place, including:

-Sewer, water supply, and stormwater infrastructure improvements

-- Corridor and downtown improvement plans
+- Sewer, water supply, and stormwater infrastructure improvements - Corridor and downtown improvement plans

 - Park plans, improvements, and acquisitions

 - Market studies

 - Trail connections

 - Street reconstructions or improvements

 - Wayfinding initiatives and signage

 - Streetscape improvements

 - Rural preservation plans

 - Downtown rental housing

-- Downtown wifi
+- Downtown WiFi